-Although rednecks and Southerners are not necessarily the same, redneck slang words are very often the same as Southern slang words.
-We’ll look at the difference between the two, and then you can see 50 examples of redneck slang words.
+Although rednecks and Southerners are not necessarily the same, redneck slang words are often considered Southern slang words.
+We’ll look at the difference between the two, and then you can see a long list of examples of redneck slang words.

 Southern vs. Redneck

 Rednecks are everywhere.
 The term “redneck” comes from the fact that farmers got sunburnt on the backs of their necks from being outside all day.
 Thus, a redneck was a farmer...and farmers are everywhere.

 Farmers tend to live outside of urban areas, so the definition has widened to include anyone who lives out in the country or in a small town away from a city.
 The definition for redneck has further grown to reflect someone who is uncouth and uncultured because they grew up in a working class family, far from the cultural influence of an urban area.

 There are plenty of Southern Americans who fit this description, but by this definition, there are also rednecks in many areas - inside and outside of the United States.
 However, with Southern comedians like Jeff Foxworthy and Bill Engvall making jokes exclusively about rednecks in the South, it seems that “Southerner” and “redneck” have become nearly synonymous.